 Please read this page even if you are an experienced technician!
 Read it twice if you have never worked on vacuum tube electronics before.
 If you don’t understand EVERYTHING presented here have someone who does understand it perform all of the testing on your vacuum tube project.
-PLEASE READ the RESPECT FOR ELECTRICITY sections, then examine your work space carefully.
-Correct any deficiency (or at least understand the risks) BEFORE working with vacuum tube electronics.
+PLEASE READ the RESPECT FOR ELECTRICITY sections,

 The importance of electrical safety when working with potentially lethal voltage.